TimmysApp/MarvelCharacters/README.md

 1. Clone the repository to your local machine.
 2. Open the Xcode project.
+3. Configure an app group to be used by the app.
+4. Open `Persistence.swift` under `Marvel Characters/Framework/CoreData` and replace `{{AppGrpup}}` with the configured group name.
-3. Build and run the app on your iOS simulator or physical device.
+5. Build and run the app on your iOS simulator or physical device.
-4. Explore the app's list view, carousel view, character details, and widgets.
+6. Explore the app's list view, carousel view, character details, and widgets.

 ## Dependencies